cmateu/gaiaerror_py/README.md

 It is assumed the errors scale as t\*\*3/2 for up to 10 years of operation.
 For larger times a t\*\*1/2 scaling factor is assumed (A.G.A.
 Brown, private communication)

+**AUTHORS**

+The GaiaError fortran library has been developed by Merce Romero-Gomez (University of Barcelona, UB) and is maintained at https://github.com/mromerog/Gaia-errors.
+The python wrapped has been developed by Cecilia Mateu (CIDA).